syanco/human_mobility_wildlife/docs/project_notes.md

 Starting annotation again - Ts & Ps for me.

 Very minor edits needed to get the ingest step working (switched to using study_id as entity rather than individual)

+### 2023 April 26

+Finished several key re-runs over the last few days:

+1). *Main model selection scripts*

+Using the following approach:

+We a priori expected an interaction effect - so we fit an interaction model for every species.
+In cases where the interaction effect was absent (credible intervals overlapping zero) we re-fit the model considering additive effects of SG and GHM only and present the results of only that model.

+Successful re-fit models with the new build of the db, and collated results - passed on for viz.

+2). *Intra individual models*

+Added sapce use as control var in the niche models. cleanded up HPC scripts and relaunched on HPC (currenlty running)